Morning you early risers or all-night pullers, and welcome to

-Relive Sports Mole's over-by-over updates of England's nine-wicket D/L method victory over Afghanistan in the final game of their disappointing World Cup campaign.
+Sports Mole's over-by-over updates of England's final World Cup clash with

 Crushed, humiliated, eliminated in that order; England's World Cup campaign has been a disaster from start to finish.
 Avoiding further embarrassment is almost all they can achieve against the Afghans.